-Reminder: If You Live In Colder Climates, You Need Winter Tires
+If You Live In a Cold Climate, You Need Winter Tires

-Don't call them "snow tires" anymore, they're so much more than that.
-No excuses.
+Don't call them "snow tires."
+They're so much more than that.

-If there is one automotive hill upon which I will choose to die, it is the debate over winter tires.
-I am a passionate proponent of winter rubber, having spent much of my life in heavy snow regions, including the lake-effect snow area of Michigan, the blustery wide open plains of Ohio, and currently in the foothills of the Sierra Nevada mountains.
-I know what real snow looks like, and I know just how cold it gets at night in the high desert.
-I know from experience just how cold a semi-slick tire needs to be to effectively become a hockey puck.
-I've driven sports cars, SUVs, and giant American RWD sedans in snow, on all manner of tires.
-I know what works, and what doesn't.
+Having spent much of my life in heavy snow regions, including the lake-effect area of Michigan, the blustery wide open plains of Ohio, and in the foothills of the Sierra Nevada mountains, I'm a big proponent of snow tires.
+I've driven sports cars, SUVs, and giant American RWD sedans on snowy roads on all sorts of tires, and learned from experience what works and what doesn't.

-Recently I had the opportunity to test a few tires back-to-back on a giant sheet of ice in an interesting event that saw me behind the wheel of a few Kias on the ice of Notre Dame University's Compton Family Arena.
-Tire Rack partnered with Michelin this year to get a few folks out to test braking and acceleration in their annual "Winter Driving Experience", and I must say, it was an informative and eventful trip.
-With two full days of driving activities, we had a lot to cover, The ice rink made for an interesting setting to drive cars, I can't say I've ever done acceleration tests inside a building before, so it was definitely a surreal feeling.
+Recently I had the opportunity to test a few tires back-to-back on a giant sheet of ice at Notre Dame University's Compton Family Arena.
+Tire Rack partnered with Michelin to test braking and acceleration at their annual "Winter Driving Experience."
+With two full days of driving activities, we had a lot to cover.
+I've never done acceleration tests inside a building before, so driving on an ice rink was surreal.

-Myth #1 - AWD is all I need for winter driving
+Myth #1: All-wheel drive is all I need for winter driving.

-First thing in the morning, I was popped into one of two identical Kia Sportages to test braking distances.
-One of the most common excuses I hear from people who don't have winter tires; "I have AWD, so winter tires would be redundant".
-All wheel drive, or 4-wheel drive might help you with acceleration traction by virtue of all four wheels moving you forward - AWD with winter tires is still better, check out the Instagram post below - the fact remains that extra driven wheels don't help you brake quicker or in a more controlled manner.
-Both Kias featured hellacious wheel hop under braking, but the winter tire cars felt remarkably more composed.
+One of the most common excuses from people who don't have winter tires is "I have all-wheel-drive, so winter tires would be redundant."
+All-wheel drive (a center differential sends torque to whichever wheel has the least grip) or four-wheel drive (torque is split 50:50 front-to-rear evenly) might help with acceleration traction by virtue of all four wheels moving the vehicle forward, extra driven wheels don't help you brake quicker or in a more controlled manner.

-The course set up for the Sportage test saw a straight line of acceleration of 70 feet, simulating driving from a stand still across an intersection.
+The course set up for the two Kia Sportage test vehicles test saw a straight line of acceleration of 70 feet, simulating driving from a standstill across an intersection.
 Once we got to the 70 foot mark, we were instructed to slam on the brakes and let the ABS do its work.
-One Sportage was fitted with Michelin's X-ice Xi3 (245/50R18) winter tire, and the other was fitted with its original equipment Hankook Kinergy GT all-season (245/45R19).
-With the X-ice tire, I was able to manage a max speed of 20.1 miles per hour (the highest of everyone who tested that day, in case anyone was curious), and came back to a complete stop with just 75 feet of braking distance.
-When I switched over to the all-season fitted Kia, the best I could manage was 15.4 miles per hour and skidded to a complete stop in 64.7 feet.
+One Sportage was fitted with Michelin's X-ice Xi3 (245/50R18) winter tire, and the other with its original equipment Hankook Kinergy GT all-seasons (245/45R19).
+With the X-ice tire, I was able to manage a max speed of 20.1 miles per hour and came back to a complete stop with just 75 feet of braking distance.
+When I switched over to the all-season-fitted Kia, the best I could manage was 15.4 miles per hour and skidded to a complete stop in 64.7 feet.
 From the driver's seat, I could feel significantly more wheel spin with the all-seasons, and on braking, the car was much less controlled, with some attempts even ending with the back end of the car stepping out a few feet.

 Also take into consideration the potential cost savings of being able to prevent an accident.
-If your winter tires help you stop, say, 30 feet shorter than a good set of all seasons in a panic stop, that could be the difference from ending up with your radiator where the car in front of you used to have a bumper, and coming to a stop just shy of bending sheet metal.
 What's your insurance deductible?
+Five-hundred bucks?
 A grand?
 A good set of winter tires and steelies will cost you about that.

 The second test, shown above, was a standing drag race across a 60 foot "intersection", this time with Kia's front-driver full-sized sedan Cadenza.
 The Cadenza on the left has a set of Michelin X-Ice XI3 winter tires (245/45R18), and the one on the right is fitted with Michelin Primacy MXM4 OEM fitment all-seasons (245/40R19).
 I managed to cut a 5.6 second 60-foot time with winter tires, while my runs in the all-season-equipped car were around 9 to 10 seconds.
 You're not only saving money, you're saving time for you and everyone else at the stop light on your commute.

-Myth #4 - It doesn't snow where I live, so I don't need winter tires.
+Myth #4: It's cold in winter here, but it doesn't snow much, so I don't need winter tires.

-Don't get me wrong, there is a place and time for all-season tires, but if you regularly see temperatures below 44 degrees Fahrenheit in winter, you should definitely have a set of winter tires.
-The fact is, winter rubber is more than just optimized for grip in the slick stuff, as it was constructed out of a high-silica compound rubber that stays flexible and pliable in cold temperatures.
-Even if the roads are clear and dry, if the temperatures drop below the 44 degree mark, your car is going to stop, accelerate, and corner better than an all-season tire or a summer-only tire.
+Snow or no snow, if you regularly see temperatures below 45º F in winter, you should have a set of winter tires.
+The fact is, winter rubber is made from a high-silica compound rubber that stays flexible and pliable in cold temperatures.
+Even if the roads are clear and dry, if the temperatures drop below freezing, your car with winter tires is going to stop, accelerate, and corner better than it would with typical all-season tires.